a8m/koa-documentdb-example/README.md

 # Koa-DocumentDB-Eaxmple
-> A users CRUD app using Koa and DoQmentDB(DocumentDB wrapper)
+> A users CRUD app using Koa and DoQmentDB(the DocumentDB ODM Client)

 #### Install
 * clone this project